Instant Pot Pinto Beans with Ground Beef

-This delightful Pressure Cooker Pinto Bean and Ground Beef Stew with Cumin and Cilantro is something I had for lunch three days in a row, and I completely enjoyed it each time.
-If you’re not a pressure cooker convert, read after the recipe to see how the stew can be made in a regular pot on the stove, but obviously it’s much quicker in the pressure cooker.
-And I’m excited to add this great stew to the growing collection of Pressure Cooker Recipes on the blog!
+This delightful recipe for Instant Pot Pinto Beans with Ground Beef is something I had for lunch three days in a row, and I completely enjoyed it each time.
+If you’re not an Instant Pot or pressure cooker fan, read after the recipe to see how the stew can be made in a regular pot on the stove.
+And I’m excited to add this great stew to the growing collection of Instant Pot Recipes on the blog!

-By the way, if anyone looked at that photo of the Pressure Cooker Pinto Bean and Ground Beef Stew and thought about chili, there’s no chili powder in this, so it’s definitely not chili!
+And by the way, if anyone looked at the photo of Instant Pot Pinto Beans with Ground Beef and thought about chili, there’s no chili powder in this, so it’s definitely not chili!
 Actually cilantro is the predominant flavor here, so if you’re one of those poor cilantro-impaired folks, maybe you’ll want to search for a different stew recipe!

-- I added the dried and ground herbs and sauteed for a few minutes to release the flavor.
+- Then I cooked the onions and garlic in the same pan.
+I added the dried and ground herbs and sauteed for a few minutes to release the flavor.

-- Here’s how the stew looked in the pressure cooker before I put the lid on and pressure cooked for just 2 minutes, before letting pressure release slowly for about 15 minutes.
+- Here’s how the stew looked in the Instant Pot before I put the lid on and pressure cooked for just 2 minutes, before letting pressure release slowly for about 15 minutes.

 - You could also simmer on top of stove for about 45 minutes, adding a bit more liquid.
 Stir in the chopped cilantro right before you serve it and enjoy!